London may be moving beyond the peak of the omicron variant

 Patrick Vallance, the nation’s chief scientific officer, was more hesitant to say that London was over the worst.

-He noted that case numbers may be dropping for teens and younger adults, but the older population in London is still seeing rising infections — and that is the group most likely to get seriously sick.
+He noted that case numbers may be dropping for teens and younger adults but that the older population in London is still seeing rising infections — and that is the group most likely to get seriously sick.

 “So I think it would be very wrong to suggest that there’s a peak, which means it’s all over in London,” he said.
 “We need to keep watching.
 We don’t know when the peak is going to happen or how big it will be.”

-British health officials are in agreement that so far the omicron variant appears to be resulting in less- severe illness, bolstering previous reports from South Africa.
+British health officials are in agreement that so far the omicron variant appears to be resulting in less-severe illness, bolstering previous reports from South Africa.

 Vallance said the variant itself may cause less-serious illness, while vaccine doses improve protection.